JordanChoo/naughty-node/README.md

 - `term` — The term is the word/phrase/text that you want Naughty Node to evaluate.
 - `kgKey` — The kgKey is used as an authentication key, can you [learn more about the usage and implementation here](#kgKey).

+### Use Cases

+The uses cases for this are genuinely limited by your imagination.

+At [Kogneta](https://kogneta.com/), a few cases for Naughty Node include:
+- Evaluating page content and anchors to identify spammy links
+- Scanning UGC for content that may need to be removed
+- Analyzing customer reviews to identify offensive or explicit ones

+_... are you using Naught Node in a unique way?
+Let us know and we'll feature you :)_

 ## Deployment

 ### Environment Variables